 In the Lost World - 11 months ago

 The real adventure begins when our gear is loaded into 4X4s for the 20km journey to the start of the trek.
 The Pemon people manage the […]

 The post In the Lost World appeared first on Allan Boroughs.

-How Roraima got its name - 10 months ago
+How Roraima got its name - one year ago

 Once there was a time when the animals and the humans knew the same language and they could all understand each other.
 And at that time […]

 The post How Roraima got its name appeared first on Allan Boroughs.

-Poison darts, murder and gold - 10 months ago
+Poison darts, murder and gold - one year ago